For your kitchen, nothing is more versatile than a basic skillet especially a nonstick type that will last you a lifetime.

 Weight: 6.7 lb

-Has a flat bottom surface with no rings or imprints that might damage glass cooktops.
+Has a flat bottom surface with no rings or imprints that can damage glass cooktops.
 Lightweight compared to others listed.

 No lid option from the manufacturer.